Marathi people: Christmas

 Christmas (Marathi : नाताळ) is celebrated to mark the birthday of Jesus Christ.
-Like in other parts of India, Christmas is celebrated with zeal by the indigenous Marathi Catholics such as the East Indians.
+Like in other parts of India, Christmas is celebrated with zeal by the indigenous Marathi Catholics such as the Bombay East Indians & Korlai Portuguese Creole Luso-Indians.

 Food

 The many communities in Marathi society result in a diverse cuisine.
 This diversity extends to the family level because each family uses its own unique combination of spices.
 The majority of Maharashtrians do eat meat and eggs, but the Brahmin community is mostly lacto-vegetarian.
 The traditional staple food on Desh (the Deccan plateau) is usually bhakri, spiced cooked vegetables, dal and rice.
 Bhakri is an unleavened bread made using Indian millet (jowar), bajra or bajri.
 However, the North Maharashtrians and urbanites prefer roti, which is a plain bread made with wheat flour.
 In the coastal Konkan region, rice is the traditional staple food.
-An aromatic variety of ambemohar rice is more popular amongst Marathi people than the internationally known basmati rice.
+An aromatic variety of ambemohar rice is more popular among Marathi people than the internationally known basmati rice.
 Malvani dishes use more wet coconut and coconut milk in their preparation.
 In the Vidarbha region, little coconut is used in daily preparations but dry coconut, along with peanuts, is used in dishes such as spicy savjis or mutton and chicken dishes.

 Thalipeeth is a popular traditional breakfast flat bread that is prepared using bhajani, a mixture of many different varieties of roasted lentils.

 Marathi Hindu people observe fasting days when traditional staple food like rice and chapatis are avoided.
 However, milk products and non-native foods such as potatoes, peanuts and sabudana preparations (sabudana khicdi) are allowed, which result in a carbohydrate-rich alternative fasting cuisine.

 Some Maharashtrian dishes including sev bhaji, misal pav and patodi are distinctly regional dishes within Maharashtra.

 In metropolitan areas including Mumbai and Pune, the pace of life makes fast food very popular.
-The most popular forms of fast food amongst Marathi people in these areas are: bhaji, vada pav, misal pav and pav bhaji.
+The most popular forms of fast food among Marathi people in these areas are: bhaji, vada pav, misal pav and pav bhaji.
 More traditional dishes are sabudana khichdi, pohe, upma, sheera and panipuri.
 Most Marathi fast food and snacks are purely lacto-vegetarian in nature.

 In South Konkan, near Malvan, an independent exotic cuisine has developed called Malvani cuisine, which is predominantly non-vegetarian.
 Kombdi vade, fish preparations and baked preparations are more popular here.
 Kombdi Vade, is a recipe from the Konkan region.
 Deep fried flatbread made from spicy rice and urid flour served with chicken curry, more specifically with Malvani chicken curry.

 Desserts are an important part of Marathi food and include puran poli, shrikhand, basundi, kheer, gulab jamun, and modak.
 Traditionally, these desserts were associated with a particular festival, for example, modaks are prepared during the Ganpati Festival.